jameshaydon/lawvere/README.md

       false = true. ]
 ```

-In words, we split the morphism into two cases.
-In the first case (on the `true` component) we use the canonical injection `false.`, on the other component we use `true.`.
+In words, we split the arrow into two cases.
+In the first case (on the `true` component) we use `false.` constructor, on the other component we use `true.`.

-In general, to specify a morphism
+In general, to specify an arrow:

 ```
 [ a: A, b: B, c: C, ... ] --> X
 ```
 one uses a cocone
 ```